Expert guidance from our chief Daru-walla, for the perfect way to serve for our Permit Room Old-Fashioned bottled cocktail at home. Continue reading

 2.70 / 2.90

 Consult your server about our guest filter coffees — hot or iced.

 All things nice: warming comfort and satisfying spice.
 Made the traditional way, or with oat milk.
 All who have tried it, swear by it.

 A charming couplet of dark chocolate and spicy chai.

 Grown organically on the lush Dooars garden plains between Assam and the Himalayas.
 Gentle, fresh and sweet.

 Assam is the most well-liked tea-leaf in India.
 Malty, brisk and bright.

 The charming couplet goes a little madcap with Bourbon.

-Sip hot spicy chai through a cushion of cool cream.
+Sip hot chai through a cushion of cool cream.
 A dessert-drink one can sink into, much like a sofa.